flavio-liguori/flavio-liguori/README.md

 # Flavio Liguori

-**Master 2 Génie Logiciel** @ Université de Montpellier
-**En recherche d'emplois Software/Data/Cyber - 2026**
+Master’s Degree in Software Engineering @ University of Montpellier Seeking opportunities in Software / Data / Cybersecurity – 2026

 ---

 ## About

-Étudiant en génie logiciel avec un focus sur la data science et l'intelligence artificielle.
-Passionné par les architectures de données et le machine learning, je développe des solutions concrètes à travers projets académiques et expériences professionnelles.
+Software engineering student with a focus on data science and artificial intelligence.
+Passionate about data architectures and machine learning, I develop practical solutions through academic projects and professional experiences.

 ## Technical Skills